jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 　 Password: the password to log in email

-　 Select “Manual Setting or Other Server Type (M)”, click **Next**;
+　 Select "Manual Setting or Other Server Type (M)", click **Next**;

-4) In “Server Information”, if you select “IMAP”, the receiving server is “imap.onjdcloud.com”; if you select “POP3”, the receiving server is “pop.onjdcloud.com”; both sending servers are smtp.onjdcloud.com (you may inquire of the enterprise email administrator about the server address).
+4) In "Server Information", if you select "IMAP", the receiving server is "imap.onjdcloud.com"; if you select "POP3", the receiving server is "pop.onjdcloud.com"; both sending servers are smtp.onjdcloud.com (you may inquire of the enterprise email administrator about the server address).

-　 Enter the email address in “User Name” in “Login Information”.
+　 Enter the email address in "User Name" in "Login Information".

-5) click **Other Setting” - “Sending Server”, select “My sending server requires authentication” and “Use the Same Setting with the Email Receiving Server”;
+5) click **Other Setting" - "Sending Server", select "My sending server requires authentication" and "Use the Same Setting with the Email Receiving Server";

 6) Click **OK**, return to the previous page, click **Next** to complete the setting.
 According to safety requirements, you must use SSL secure link to receive and send emails.
 Please link SSL and select the following encryption type according to the sending server, and confirm the port of receiving server is imaps: 993 or pop3s: 995; the port of email sending server (smtps) is 465;